Alternate Formats

 Unova

-In the Unova format, all cards released from Black & White through Legendary Treasures are legal, with the exception of the following cards on the Unova format’s ban list:
+In the Unova format, all cards released from Black & White through Legendary Treasures are legal, with the exception of the following cards on the Unova format’s ban list, and any alternate printings these cards may have:

 Additionally, alternate prints of cards included in the sets Black & White through Legendary Treasures are legal.
 For example, Rare Candy SSH 180—the print of Rare Candy from the Sword & Shield Base Set—is legal in the format because Rare Candy DEX 100—the Dark Explorers print of the card—is from a set that is legal in the Unova format.
 This is also true of prints that occurred prior to the release of Black & White Base Set.
 So, continuing this example, Rare Candy UL 82—the print from Unleashed, released during the HeartGold & SoulSilver era, is also legal.